-From tight coils to loose waves, curls are all the rage this year and all we can say is, it’s about time.
-But after years of coveting sleek, straight strands figuring out exactly what to do with your curls can be a bit daunting, but fear not.
-We’ve rounded up the hottest haircuts and styles for short curly hair too make sure your hair slays all year long.
+From tight coils to loose waves, curls have absolutely taken over the hair industry.
+After years of coveting sleek, straight strands, figuring out exactly what to do with your dark brown curls can be a bit daunting, but it doesn’t have to be.
+If you’re still searching for the best haircuts and styles for your short, curly hair, you’ve come to the right place.
+We’ve rounded up the hottest haircuts and styles for short curly hair to make sure your hair slays all year long.

 A classic blunt bob is always chic and a great way to showcase your gorgeous curl pattern.
 Whether your natural curl pattern is tightly coiled or loosely waved, the sharp cut will add major style to your tresses.